leckieje/fair_weather_cyclists/README.md

 **Weather**

-NCEI's Integrrated Surface Data is availible via its website or an API and comes in a variety of customizable measurements and frequencies.
+NCEI's Integrated Surface Data is available via its website or an API and comes in a variety of customizable measurements and frequencies.
 For this project, I downloaded:

   * Hourly data measured at the Central Park weather station for all of 2020.
-  * 8,700 + data points after removing weekly/montly summaries and other non-regular reports.
+  * 8,700 + data points after removing weekly/monthly summaries and other non-regular reports.
-  * Columns included air temperature, dew point, liquiid precipitation, wind gusts, and sky cover conditions.
+  * Columns included air temperature, dew point, liquid precipitation, wind gusts, and sky cover conditions.

 <br />